 At our house, we spend a lot of money on honey!

-I'm a big fan of anything sweet, honey included.
-In our city we have an awesome farmers market that is frequented by a local apiarist (beekeeper) who sells local, raw honey.
+I’m a big fan of anything sweet, honey included.
+In our town, we have an awesome farmer’s market that is frequented by an apiarist (beekeeper) who sells local, raw honey.
 It costs more than supermarket honey, but, in my opinion, tastes a lot better.
-Normally we have to be careful to keep our sweet treats away from the dogs.
+Normally, we have to be careful to keep our sweet treats away from the dogs.
 But honey is a sweet snack you can feel good about sharing with Fido!

 **Just a quick warning: Honey is high in sugar and calories.
 For these reasons, it’s not advised for overweight pets or animals suffering from diabetes.
 Because raw honey can become contaminated with botulism spores, it should not be offered to young animals (including humans) who do not yet have fully developed immune systems.**

 Mine do!
 Kitsune and Fenrir will happily lick up plain honey.
 It’s sweet, and most dogs do seem to enjoy the flavor.
 If you don’t want to offer honey plain, try using a small amount as a food topper, or make some sweet homemade treats.

 The honey you can typically buy at the grocery store is pasteurized and filtered.
 Pasteurized honey won’t hurt your dog, but many of the potential health benefits are compromised when honey is heated (pasteurized).
 I prefer to buy locally sourced honey because it is thought to help combat against allergies.

 Have you ever heard of Manuka honey?
 Its honey sourced from New Zealand, created by bees who collect nectar from Manuka bushes.
 Manuka honey has been shown to be an effective natural antibacterial and is sometimes used as an alternative treatment for infections and wounds.